Application update

 A new development for St Albans and improvements to Oaklands College

 The College’s proposals will see the replacement of outdated facilities with sustainable, state-of-the-art buildings that will enhance learning opportunities and benefit the entire community.
-These proposals will be funded by the land sale to Taylor Wimpey, who are bringing forward plans which are in the early stages of engagement.
+These proposals will be largely funded by the land sale to Taylor Wimpey.

 The broader investment plan for the St Albans campus includes place-making, a revitalised campus that serves as a hub for education and creativity at the heart of the campus, a creative gateway, restoration of the Mansion House, sports facilities, improved community spaces and enhanced Special Education Needs and Disability (SEND) provision with a new High Needs Centre.